rrobinlee/stocks_neuralforecast/README.md

 1. Produce individual forecasts for each stock
 2. Compute an estimated final portfolio value

 After constructing the models, I backtest through a set of rolling windows—each consisting of a pre-defined number of "look-ahead" days—before refitting after the cutoff dates.
 To measure performance, I compute the Mean Absolute Error and Mean Absolute Percentage Error of each individual asset, as well as the total portfolio.
-Comparing the two models, NHITS is better for long-horizon forecasts.
+In summary, NHITS is far more stable and better for long-horizon forecasts than LSTM.

 <mark>**Note:** Please see notebook for full report</mark>
 * Sections: Assumptions & Hypotheses, EDA, Feature Engineering, Modeling Approach, Model Justification, Evaluation [[see below](#Evaluation)], Potential Improvements [[see below](#Potential-Improvements)]